espanso/hub/packages/quick-translate/0.1.0/README.md

 ## Installation

 Before using this package, make sure you have [translate-shell](https://github.com/soimort/translate-shell/wiki/Distros) installed on your system.
-If you don't, you can install it for your OS [here](https://github.com/soimort/translate-shell/wiki/Distros)
+If you don't, you can install it for your OS [here](https://github.com/soimort/translate-shell/wiki/Distros).
+Make sure to install and use [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) when using Windows.

 Once you have it installed, you can install this package using the following command: